-3.59 The Policing Board's Chief Executive has responsibility for establishing an appointment panel(s) to consider the lists supplied to the Policing Board by the Council, under Paragraph 5 of Schedule 1 and Paragraph 5 of Schedule 2 to the Justice Act.
-The appointment panel(s) should remain the same throughout the appointment stage of the process, unless extraordinary circumstances require that a substitution is made.

-- 3.60 The responsibility for making appointments rests with the Policing Board by virtue of paragraph 4 of Schedule 1 and paragraph 4 of Schedule 2 to the Justice Act. - 3.61 The Policing Board's panel(s) should comprise at least two Policing Board members and an independent panel member appointed by the Policing Board.
-The Impartial Assessor appointed to oversee the appointment process should ensure that the Board's panel(s) is representative, so far as practicable, in terms of gender and community background. - 3.62 It is not expected that the Board's panel(s) will conduct interviews.
+- 3.55 The Policing Board's Chief Executive has responsibility for establishing an appointment panel(s) to consider the lists supplied to the Policing Board by the Council, under Paragraph 5 of Schedule 1 and Paragraph 5 of Schedule 2 to the Justice Act.
+The appointment panel(s) should remain the same throughout the appointment stage of the process, unless extraordinary circumstances require that a substitution is made. - 3.56 The responsibility for making appointments rests with the Policing Board by virtue of paragraph 4 of Schedule 1 and paragraph 4 of Schedule 2 to the Justice Act. - 3.57 The Policing Board's panel(s) should comprise at least two Policing Board members and an independent panel member appointed by the Policing Board.
+The Impartial Assessor appointed to oversee the appointment process should ensure that the Board's panel(s) is representative, so far as practicable, in terms of gender and community background. - 3.58 It is not expected that the Board's panel(s) will conduct interviews.
 However, should the Board decide to do so, it will need to ensure that all candidates are treated in a consistent way.
 Interviews should be carried out in line with the guidance on public appointments issued by the Commissioner for Public Appointments.
-The Impartial Assessor should oversee the process. - 3.63 Paragraph 4(3) of Schedule 1 and paragraph 4 (2) of Schedule 2 to the Justice Act require the Policing Board to secure, so far as practicable, that each PCSP/DPCSP as a whole is representative of the community in the district.
-The Board's panel(s), therefore, has a particular statutory duty to ensure that the candidates are appointable and that the full membership of the PCSP/DPCSP is, so far as practicable, representative of the community in the Council area or, in the case of a DPCSP, the area covered by the District Partnership.
-In doing so, the Board's panel(s) will wish to reflect on the composition of the Council members appointed to the PCSP or DPCSP.
-The Board's panel(s) will also wish to consider the balance of skills, qualities and experience of independent members in the context of securing community confidence in the Partnership.
-Where there are two or more candidates who are considered to be equally suitable for appointment on the basis of representativeness (for example, where candidates are from the same community background, gender and age band), the Policing Board may make those candidates' scores available to the panel(s), so that they can use this additional information in coming to a view.
+The Impartial Assessor should oversee the process. - 3.59 All those appointed will be drawn from a merit pool of candidates, each of whom has been judged suitable for appointment having met all of the selection criteria to the required standard.
+Scores should be provided to support this process.
+The Policing Board may also utilise 'candidate summaries', outlining the skills, qualities and experience of candidates, to support in the final selection of independent members. - 3.60 Paragraph 4(3) of Schedule 1 and paragraph 4 (2) of Schedule 2 to the Justice Act requires that in appointing independent members, the Policing